peterszerzo/elm-gameroom/talk.md

 Elm-Europe 2017 talk draft

-# Multiplayer guessing game in 200 lines
+# elm-gameroom: make a game in 200 lines

-## One winter evening in Canada..
+## Two years ago on a winter evening in Canada..

-After a long day volunteering on a farm, I play an annoying word game.
+I was playing an annoying word game, thinking about how this should totally be made for the computer.

-Two years later, I reproduced it in Elm.
+I got around to in two years later.
+In Elm.

 https://lettero.co

-### My favorite thing about Lettero: no server-side code
+## My favorite thing about Lettero: no server-side code

 Just a generic realtime database, like Firebase or Horizon.